huggingface/optimum-habana/examples/language-modeling/README.md

 The following command triggers fine-tuning of GPT-J-6B model on WikiText-2 with Deepspeed ZeRO-2.
 Fine tuning on 8 HPU cards takes around 6 minutes with batch size of 32 (4 per device).
 It reaches a perplexity of 14.011 once finetuned with the dataset.
+This example has been validated with the following DeepSpeed ZeRO-2 config: https://github.com/huggingface/optimum-habana/blob/main/tests/configs/deepspeed_zero_2.json
 ### Multi-card Training with Deepspeed

 ```bash